 Our law firm as a proven track record of success representing victims of motor vehicle collisions caused by concrete or cement trucks in South Carolina.
-We have recovered tens of millions of dollars for injured victims from negligent operation of commercial vehicles.
-In fact, our firm has never lost a case against any company that operates these type of large trucks on the road.
+We have recovered tens of millions of dollars for injured victims from the negligent operation of commercial vehicles.
+In fact, our firm has never lost a case against any company that operates these types of large trucks on the road.
 If we cannot secure you the settlement out of court that you deserve, we know how to fight to secure your financial compensation in court.
-If you or a loved one was a victim of a collision that was caused by one of these large trucks, please contact us today for a free no obligation consultation.

-A Proven Track Record of Success In Concrete Truck Collisions
+Goings Law Firm, LLC Has a Proven Track Record of Success with Concrete Truck Collisions